 For service members, defense contractors, and anyone who holds a security clearance, a DUI is not only a criminal matter.
 It is also a clearance and career matter, and the two run on separate tracks.
 The way the criminal case is resolved can directly affect the clearance question, which is why these cases need to be handled with both in mind.
-I want to explain how the pieces fit together.
+I am Joel Brand, and here is how the pieces fit together.

 The clearance question is separate from the criminal case

 A clearance is evaluated under the federal adjudicative guidelines.
 Two guidelines come up most often after a DUI: Guideline G, which addresses alcohol consumption, and Guideline J, which addresses criminal conduct.
 A single DUI is rarely enough on its own to cost a clearance, but it has to be reported, and how you handle the report and the underlying conduct matters.
-Patterns, refusals, and high readings draw more scrutiny than an isolated incident with a strong response.
+Patterns, refusals, and high readings draw more scrutiny than an isolated incident with a strong response, because the adjudicators are looking for evidence of an ongoing problem rather than a one-time lapse.

 Reporting obligations

 Clearance holders generally have a duty to self-report an arrest, and the SF-86 asks about police involvement and alcohol-related incidents.
-Failing to disclose is often treated as more serious than the DUI itself, because it raises a question of candor.
-Service members also face command notification and possible administrative or non-judicial action under military rules, which is independent of the civilian court.
+Failing to disclose is often treated as more serious than the DUI itself, because it raises a question of candor, and candor is at the very heart of whether a person can be trusted with classified information.
+Service members also face command notification and possible administrative or non-judicial action under military rules, which is independent of the civilian court and proceeds on its own timeline.

 Why the criminal outcome matters so much

 Because the adjudicators and commands look at the disposition of the criminal case, the result of the DUI is part of the mitigation.
 A reduction to a lesser charge, a dismissal, or a resolution that shows the conduct was isolated and addressed all help on the clearance side.
-The criminal defense and the clearance strategy should be coordinated rather than handled in isolation.
+A felony, by contrast, is far more serious under Guideline J and can carry its own disqualifying consequences.
+The criminal defense and the clearance strategy should be coordinated rather than handled in isolation, so that the way the case resolves actively supports your position on the clearance.

 Mitigation that adjudicators credit